 Finding the intersecting streets with Spatial Join

 The next step is to use the Spatial Join tool to create an attribute on the intersection points that lists all the streets that connect to the intersection.

 This usage of Spatial Join depends upon defining a new output field (“Names”) in the Field Map of Join Features parameter.
 The first thing to do is to remove all the input fields from the Field Map control by highlighting the field and clicking the remove button.
 Then follow these steps, all illustrated below.

 - Right-click within the Field Map control and choose Add Output Field.
 The Output Field Properties dialog box opens.

-- In the Output Field Properties dialog box, name the field “Names”, choose Text for the Type of field, make its Length big enough to hold the concatenated field names (I chose 80).
+- In the Output Field Properties dialog box, name the field “Names”.
+Do not use the same name as your input street name field (the one used in the Unsplit Lines tool).
+Choose Text for the Type of field, make its Length big enough to hold the concatenated field names (I chose 80).
 Choose Join for the Merge Rule and provide a delimiter ‘ & ‘ (space/ampersand/space).
 Click OK.

 - The field map will show this new output field.
 You now have to tell it what fields you want to join by right-clicking Names and choosing Add Input Field.
 This opens the Add Input dialog box.